 A Brief History of Japanese Curry

-Japanese Curry Rice (カレーライス) is a lot less spicy than its Indian counterparts, it’s also quite sweet and thick like a stew.
+Yep that's right, Japanese curry is based on the U.K's version of curry.
+Japanese curry rice is a lot less spicy than its Indian counterparts, it’s also quite sweet and thick like a stew.

-It’s safe to say that curry and rice is now one of the most popular dishes in Japan.
-It is eaten and enjoyed at home, restaurants, diners and takeaways.
+It’s safe to say that curry rice is now one of the most popular dishes in Japan.
+It is eaten and enjoyed at home, in restaurants, diners and takeaways.
+I've gotta say, Japanese curry rice is a true comfort dish for me!

 - Meat (Beef, Pork, Chicken or Seafood)